Jokowi invites people to welcome 2022 with a new spirit - ExBulletin

 Jokowi invites people to welcome 2022 with a new spirit

-Jokowi invites you to welcome 2022 with a new spirit, to work for advanced Indonesia.

-REPUBLIKA.CO.ID, JAKARTA – President Joko Widodo (Jokowi) said the Indonesian nation has passed the year 2021 with various tests to contend with.
-The test is like a pandemic, a recession and also high global uncertainty.
+Kastara.ID, Jakarta – President Joko Widodo (Jokowi) has stated that the people of Indonesia have passed the year 2021 with various tests.
+From the Covid-19 pandemic, the economic recession and the strong global uncertainty.

-According to him, all the trials and challenges faced by the Indonesian people have strengthened and united the whole community.
-“All of these tests have forged this great nation.
-Strengthen us.
-Unite us,” Jokowi said, quoted from the official account.
-InstagramSunday (2/1).
+With the various trials and challenges that the Indonesian nation has gone through, Jokowi stressed that he has strengthened and united the whole community.

+“The year 2021 has passed with all the tests for this nation.
+There are pandemics, recessions and uncertainties.
+All of this has forged this great nation, made us stronger and united,” Jokowi wrote via his account on social networks, Sunday (2/1).

-Meanwhile, Cabinet Secretary (Seskab) Pramono Anung was grateful that the Indonesian people have been able to make it through 2021, although it has not been easy.
-He also hopes that the various challenges faced by the Indonesian people in 2021 will be an experience to make improvements in 2022.
+Meanwhile, Cabinet Secretary (Setkab) Pramono Anung is grateful to the Indonesian nation for making it through 2021 well, although it won’t be easy.
+He hopes that the various challenges encountered will become experiences of improvement in 2022.

 “Indonesia is grateful, Indonesia is lucky that we can go through (the year 2021) well.
-Hopefully 2021 will bring us experience to improve in 2022”, said Pramono Anung in his statement, which was uploaded to the channel.
-Youtube Cabinet Secretariat.
+Hopefully 2021 will bring us experience to improve in 2022,” Pramono said on the channel.
+Youtube of the Cabinet secretariat. (ant)

-At the end of 2021, the Covid-19 pandemic that has hit Indonesia for about two years can be brought under control at a low level.
-Pramono said that good management is the result of the cooperation of all parts of the nation.

-“The current pandemic can be managed by government with the community, well, and it’s relatively flat.
-Likewise, during a pandemic our economy is also developing well, ”he said.

 Sources